ska-telescope/ska-pst-common/README.md

 The usage of the oci targets from the pipeline machinery can be confirmed through `make long-help oci`

 ## Local development
+It is highly advised to use the containerised development environment through `make local-dev-env`.